ankitmehrotrachemistry/1.__C_Sharp_Concepts_TopicWise/README.md

 **Q-2.
 SOLID Principles**

+**Q-1 CLR (Common Language Runtime)**
+The Common Language Runtime (CLR) is a core component of .
+NET Framework that manages the execution and the lifecycle of all .
+NET applications (code).
+It provides various services, including automatic memory management, exception handling, security, and type safety.

 **Q-1.
 What are some advanced garbage collection techniques in C# to improve performance?**

 Advanced garbage collection techniques in C# to improve performance include: